vchakhno/42-Adding-clock-to-projects-using-the-minilibx/README.md

 # 1. Introduction

-Let's go back a bit to the list of allowed functions and take a look at the minilibx.
+These 5 graphical projects all use the same base: the minilibx.

 The minilibx is a minimalist C library provided by 42 in order to make graphic programming accessible to beginners.
 It features window creation, image decoding and simple input handling.
 The code is architectured around a game loop in mlx_loop, which repeatedly calls "hooks" defined by the programmer.